 Chief among them are international stocks, particularly in Europe and Japan, that have surged in recent months amid a pronounced decline in the U.S. dollar.
 This trend is part of a larger broadening of investment opportunities over the past year — in contrast to the prior decade when large-cap U.S. tech stocks dominated market returns.

-“What had been a binary market — a market that was either/or — is now more balanced,” says Martin Romo, a Capital Group equity portfolio manager.
+“What had been a binary market — a market that was either/or — is now more balanced,” says Martin Romo, a portfolio manager with Capital Group U.S. Equity Fund™ (Canada).
 “The opportunity set has grown to include U.S. companies and international companies, growth stocks and value stocks, the technology sector and health care, industrials and energy.”

 At least part of this dynamic has been driven by a significant reversal in the strength of the U.S. dollar.
 After an 11-year bull run, dollar dominance appears to be on the ropes as the greenback weakens against the euro, the yen and many other currencies.
-A continuing downward trend would be welcome news for investors in international stocks and bonds, where currency translation effects have eroded returns in recent years.
+The Canadian dollar was, however, broadly unchanged versus the U.S. dollar through the end of May.
+A continuing downward trend in the U.S. dollar would be welcome news for investors in international stocks and bonds, where currency translation effects have eroded returns in recent years.

 Since reaching a peak last October, the dollar has declined about 6%, as measured by the J.P.
 Morgan USD Real Effective Exchange Rate Index.
-While that may not seem like much, currency trends often play out over long periods of time, says Andrew Cormack, a Capital Group fixed income portfolio manager.
+While that may not seem like much, currency trends often play out over long periods of time, says Andrew Cormack, a portfolio manager with Capital Group World Bond Fund™ (Canada) and Capital Group Global Balanced Fund™ (Canada).
 “The dollar tends to move in big cycles over many years,” Cormack explains.
 “And I think the strong dollar cycle we saw over the past decade was a bit long in the tooth.”

 U.S. equities also have done well so far this year, largely thanks to a rebound in Big Tech stocks.
 Technology has been the best performing sector so far this year in the S&P 500 Index, driven in part by investor enthusiasm for the rise of artificial intelligence (AI) systems, such as ChatGPT.
 Earlier this year, ChatGPT, co-owned by Microsoft and Open AI, became the fastest growing consumer app in history.